Trial of Saddam Hussein: Al-Dujail trial: 19 October 2005

-As in his pre-trial appearance, at the opening of the 19 October Trial Saddam appeared defiant.
+As in his pre-trial appearance, at the opening of the 19 October trial, Saddam appeared defiant.
 He rejected the tribunal's legitimacy and independence from the control of the foreign occupation.
 "I do not respond to this so-called court, with all due respect to its people, and I retain my constitutional right as the president of Iraq", Saddam declared.
 He added, "Neither do I recognize the body that has designated and authorized you, nor the aggression because all that has been built on false basis is false."
-When the judge asked for his name, Saddam refused, stating "I am the president of the Iraq".
+When the judge asked for his name, Saddam refused, stating "I am the president of Iraq".
 He returned the question, asking Kurdish judge Rizgar Mohammed Amin, "Who are you?
 I want to know who you are."
-When Amin addressed Saddam as "the former president", Saddam objected emphatically, saying he was still the President of the Republic of Iraq and had not been deposed.
+When Amin addressed Saddam as "the former president", Saddam objected emphatically, saying he was still the President of Iraq and had not been deposed.

 The first session of Saddam's trial lasted three hours.
 The court adjourned the case until 28 November 2005, as some of the witnesses were too frightened to attend, and to allow the defense more time to study evidence.
-During an interview with the Arab news agency al-Arabiya following the opening of the trial, Saddam's eldest daughter Raghad branded the court a "farce" and claimed that her father behaved like a "lion" during the proceedings.
+During an interview with the Arab news agency Al Arabiya following the opening of the trial, Saddam's eldest daughter Raghad branded the court a "farce" and claimed that her father behaved like a "lion" during the proceedings.
 "He would be a lion even when caged.
 Every honest person who knows Saddam knows that he is firm and powerful."

 The trial was adjourned on 28 November 2005 by Chief Judge Rizgar Mohammed Amin to allow time to find replacement lawyers for several of the defendants; Attorney Saadoun Sughaiyer al-Janabi, charged with the defense of Awad Hamed al-Bandar, was abducted from his office by gunmen on 20 October 2005, and found shot dead near his office a few hours later.
 On 8 November 2005, attorney Adel al-Zubeidi, who had been representing Vice President Taha Yassin Ramadan and Abdullah Kazim Ruwayyid, was killed by three gunmen in Baghdad.
 Barazan Ibrahim's lawyer Thamer Hamoud al-Khuzaie was also wounded in the attack.